-Last year we reported that an agreement had been reached with our French lenders regarding debt renegotiation.
-As part of this agreement, Foraco and its French lenders resumed discussions in June 2016, and these were ongoing through early 2017.
-On March 2, 2017, we reported that a new agreement had been reached with new and existing lenders, relating to the terms of the reorganization of our financing.
-The agreement, which was signed on March 17, provides for an injection of new money in the amount of €23 million (US\$24 million) in the form of secured bonds, with a 5-year term, including an €18 million (US\$19 million) tranche available immediately, subject to satisfaction of the customary conditions precedent.
-The agreement with our lenders notably provides for the postponement of installments on most of our existing long-term financing, with the issuance of 5-year subordinated bonds to be held by the new lenders for an amount of €82 million (US\$86.4 million).
-As part of the agreement reached with our existing lenders, new bank guarantees will be granted, representing €12.7 million (US\$13.5 million).
+In May 2017, we signed an agreement with our French lenders and new lenders to renegotiate our debt.
+This arrangement provides for an injection of new money in the amount of €23 million in the form of secured bonds with a 5-year term, including an €18 million tranche which was drawn immediately.
+The agreement with our lenders notably provided for the postponement of installments on most of our existing long-term financing, with the issuance of 5-year subordinated bonds held by the new lenders, for an amount of €82 million.
+As part of the agreement, new lines for bank guarantees were granted, representing €12.7 million.

-The cost of our debt, including interest on the bonds, will represent an average effective interest rate of approximately 5% in 2017.
-No equity-dilutive instruments will be issued as part of this agreement.
+Our cost of debt, including interest on bonds, has represented an average effective interest rate of approximately 5% in 2017.
+No equity-dilutive instruments were issued as part of this agreement.